barryrowlingson/what3wordr/README.md

 what3wordr
 ===========

-An interface to the [What3Words API](www.what3words.com).
+An old interface to the [What3Words API](www.what3words.com).

-Currently very alpha.
-Only deals with 3words, onewords, and positions, the API can do some other things and return other stuff.
-And only does one at a time.
-Will vectorise all the things later.
-Maybe.
+Probably obsolete now as w3w have done some major changes.
+You might want to try Richard Cotton's package instead: https://bitbucket.org/richierocks/w3wr

 ```
 > require(what3wordr)